 Item # Title Credits

-ED352 TEACHING LANGUAGE ARTS 4.0

-IN MIDDLE CHILDHOOD
+ED352 TEACHING LANGUAGE ARTS IN MIDDLE CHILDHOOD AND 4

-AND ADOLESCENCE

-ED354 TEACHING MATHEMATICS 4.0

-IN MIDDLE CHILDHOOD

-AND ADOLESCENCE

-ED356 TEACHING SCIENCE IN 4.0

-MIDDLE CHILDHOOD AND

 ADOLESCENCE

+ED354 TEACHING MATHEMATICS IN MIDDLE CHILDHOOD AND 4

+ADOLESCENCE

+ED356 TEACHING SCIENCE IN MIDDLE CHILDHOOD AND 4

+ADOLESCENCE
-ED358 TEACHING SOCIAL STUDIES 4.0

-IN MIDDLE CHILDHOOD
+ED358 TEACHING SOCIAL STUDIES IN MIDDLE CHILDHOOD AND 4

-AND ADOLESCENCE
+ADOLESCENCE

-Licensure majors must successfully complete all degree requirements, including admission to the Teacher Education Program/teacher education candidacy and student teaching, as well as meet academic and field requirements prescribed the Ohio Department of Education and the laws of the State of Ohio.
+Licensure majors must successfully complete all degree requirements, including admission to the Teacher Education Program/teacher education candidacy and student teaching, as well as meet academic and field requirements prescribed by the Ohio Department of Education and the laws of the State of Ohio.
 In addition, teacher education candidates must achieve passing scores for all OAE tests required for their respective licensure area(s).

-Primary Education/Intervention Specialist Major
+Primary Education/Intervention Specialist Major Degree Type

 This is a dual licensure major, and coursework includes both general education as well as special education preparation.
 A total of 92 hours is required.
 Courses must be completed with a grade of "C" or better, except for ED130 and ED230 which must be completed with a B- or better.

-Item # Title Credi

-ED130 FOUNDATIONS OF 4.0

-20130 EDUCATION 1.0

-ED133 TECHNOLOGY 1.0

-20100 INTEGRATION IN K-12 1.0

-CLASSROOMS

-ED230 HUMAN DEVELOPMENT 4.0

-AND LEARNING THEORY

-ED233 INTEGRATED FINE ARTS 2.0

-FOR YOUNG CHILDREN

-ED235 BASIC MOVEMENT AND 2.0

-MOTOR FOR YOUNG

-CHILDREN

-ED240 READING CORE I: 4.0

-PHONEMICS, PHONICS,

-AND LANGUAGE

-ACQUISITION

-ED243 PRIMARY EDUCATION 4.0

-PHILOSOPHY AND

-PRACTICES

-ED285 FIELD PRACTICUM II 1.0

-ED341 READING CORE II: 4.0

-PRINCIPLES AND

-PRACTICES FOR LITERACY

-INSTRUCTORS

-ED343 READING CORE III: 4.0

-DIAGNOSTIC TEACHING IN

-THE ASSESSMENT-BASED

-CLASSROOM

-ED360 SURVEY OF INCLUSION 4.0

-PHILOSOPHY AND

-STRATEGIES

-ED373 MATHEMATICAL METHODS 4.0

-FOR PRIMARY EDUCATION

-ED374 SOCIAL STUDIES, ENGLISH, 4.0

-LANGUAGE ARTS METHODS

-FOR PRIMARY EDUCATION

-ED375 SCIENCE METHODS FOR 4.0

-PRIMARY EDUCATION

-ED385 FIELD PRACTICUM III 1.0

-ED485 FIELD PRACTICUM IV 1.0

-ED495 STUDENT TEACHING 16.0

-SE230 INTRODUCTION TO 4.0

-EXCEPTIONALITIES

-SE332 THE LAW AND 4.0

-DIFFERENTIATED

-INSTRUCTION
+This major leads to a license to teach general education and special education in grades PreK-5.

-SE343 BEHAVIOR AND CLASSROOM MANAGEMENT STRATEGIES IN INCLUSIVE AND SPECIAL EDUCATION SETTINGS 4.0 Г SE358 ASSESSMENT OF STUDENTS WITH EXCEPTIONAL LEARNING NEEDS 54.0 SE361 COMMUNICATION AND COLLABORATION IN SPECIAL EDUCATION 4.0 SE373 MATH AND SCIENCE INSTRUCTIONAL METHODS FOR YOUNG CHILDREN WITH EXCEPTIONALITIES 4.0 SE374 SOCIAL STUDIES AND ENGLISH LANGUAGE ARTS INSTRUCTIONAL METHODS FOR YOUNG CHILDREN WITH EXCEPTIONALITIES 4.0
+Item # Title Credits ED130 FOUNDATIONS OF EDUCATION 4 ED133 TECHNOLOGY INTEGRATION IN K-12 CLASSROOMS 1 ED230 HUMAN DEVELOPMENT AND LEARNING THEORY 4 ED233 INTEGRATED FINE ARTS FOR YOUNG CHILDREN 2 ED235 BASIC MOVEMENT AND MOTOR FOR YOUNG CHILDREN 2 ED240 READING CORE I: PHONEMICS, PHONICS, AND LANGUAGE 4 ACQUISITION ED243 PRIMARY EDUCATION PHILOSOPHY AND PRACTICES 4 ED285 FIELD PRACTICUM II 1 ED341 READING CORE II: PRINCIPLES AND PRACTICES FOR 4 LITERACY INSTRUCTORS ED343 READING CORE III: DIAGNOSTIC TEACHING IN THE 4 ASSESSMENT-BASED CLASSROOM ED360 SURVEY OF INCLUSION PHILOSOPHY AND STRATEGIES 4 ED373 MATHEMATICAL METHODS FOR PRIMARY EDUCATION 4 ED374 SOCIAL STUDIES, ENGLISH, LANGUAGE ARTS METHODS 4 FOR PRIMARY EDUCATION ED375 SCIENCE METHODS FOR PRIMARY EDUCATION 4 ED385 FIELD PRACTICUM III 1 ED485 FIELD PRACTICUM IV 1 ED495 STUDENT TEACHING 16 SE230 INTRODUCTION TO EXCEPTIONALITIES 4 SE332 THE LAW AND DIFFERENTIATED INSTRUCTION 4 SE343 BEHAVIOR AND CLASSROOM MANAGEMENT STRATEGIES 4 IN INCLUSIVE AND SPECIAL EDUCATION SETTINGS SE358 ASSESSMENT OF STUDENTS WITH EXCEPTIONAL 4 LEARNING NEEDS SE361 COMMUNICATION AND COLLABORATION IN SPECIAL 4 EDUCATION SE373 MATH AND SCIENCE INSTRUCTIONAL METHODS FOR 4 YOUNG CHILDREN WITH EXCEPTIONALITIES SE374 SOCIAL STUDIES AND ENGLISH LANGUAGE ARTS 4 INSTRUCTIONAL METHODS FOR YOUNG CHILDREN WITH EXCEPTIONALITIES

-Licensure majors must successfully complete all degree requirements, including admission to the Teacher Education Program/teacher education candidacy and student teaching, as well as meet academic and field requirements prescribed the Ohio Department of Education and the laws of the State of Ohio.
+Licensure majors must successfully complete all degree requirements, including admission to the Teacher Education Program/teacher education candidacy and student teaching, as well as meet academic and field requirements prescribed by the Ohio Department of Education and the laws of the State of Ohio.
 In addition, teacher education candidates must achieve passing scores for all OAE tests required for their respective licensure area(s).